atlassian/github-for-jira/docs/FAQs.md

 <h3>Q: What about pull requests and issues?
 I noticed I need to grant read and write permissions.
 Why is this needed?</h3>

 **A:** This is needed so our app can create links to Jira issues from pull request or issue comments.
 When you create a comment and include the issue key surrounded by square brackets, our app while ping Jira to see if that issue key exists in a project in Jira and, if it finds a matching issue, will create a link for easy navigation.
+As for contents, we need the write access so we can create a branch on your behalf.

 ![Pull request and issue comment links](./images/read-and-write-permissions-issues-and-prs.png)

 <h3>Q: What happens if another change is made to the app in the future that requires new permissions?
 Can I choose to accept the new permission but ignore previously requested permissions that I don’t want/feel comfortable with?</h3>

 **A:** Unfortunately not.
 GitHub apps are limited in this sense as permissions are not granular.

 ### GitHub Enterprise Server
 <h3>Q: How do I set up a hole in my firewall?</h3>